Zonda Department: History

-Settlement of the region dates back to the Ullum-Zonda, a community of the Huarpe people of the first millenium.
+Settlement of the region dates back to the Ullum-Zonda, a community of the Huarpe people of the first millennium.
 Their presence in the region was characterized by agricultural practices and the production of ceramics.
 When the Spanish arrived in the region in the 16th century, following the establishment of San Juan de la Frontera, they did not immediately settle in Zonda.
 As time progressed and the empire expanded, the Huarpe people of the area began to disappear.

 The late 17th and 18th centuries saw the beginning of Spanish agricultural conversion of the region, when land owners such as Matias Sanchez de Loria and Cornelius Albarracín (maternal grandfather of Domingo Faustino Sarmiento) began using the land to cultivate grapes and olives.

-Because the region has been sparsely populated compared to other regions within Argentina, it was initially part of a larger department within San Juan Province which contained the settlements of Marquesado (in present day Rivadavida) and Villa Ibáñez.
-Marquesado had been founded in the late 19th century by the Echezarreta brothers, and it popularized the Quebranda de Zonda, a ravine on the district's eastern boarder, as a summer resort within the province.
+Because the region has been sparsely populated compared to other regions within Argentina, it was initially part of a larger department within San Juan Province which contained the settlements of Marquesado (in present-day Rivadavida) and Villa Ibáñez.
+Marquesado had been founded in the late 19th century by the Echezarreta brothers, and it popularized the Quebranda de Zonda, a ravine on the district's eastern border, as a summer resort within the province.
 Zonda did not become an independent department until the 20th century, when a 1935 act separated it from Rivadavida.
 Its official borders were not defined until 1942, when the organic municipal act of September 4 was enacted.
 The department's largest settlement, Villa Basilio Nievas, was established as the government seat of Zonda.

 Geography

 Zonda is located in south central San Juan Province, 20 km from the city of San Juan. it has an area of 2,905 sqmi.
 It is bordered by the departments of Ullum, Sarmiento, Rivadavia, Pocito, and Calingasta.

 The department has a mountainous landscape, and is dominated by foothills, or precordillera, of the Andes.
-Its western boarder is defined by the Sierra de Marquesado and Sierra Chica de Zonda, mountain range, separate Zonda from its neighboring departments of Rivadavia and Pocitot.
-The Sierra del Tontal constitutes the department's western boarder with Calingasta.
+Its western border is defined by the Sierra de Marquesado and Sierra Chica de Zonda, mountain range, separate Zonda from its neighboring departments of Rivadavia and Pocitot.
+The Sierra del Tontal constitutes the department's western border with Calingasta.
 Within the Sierra del Tontal the Chacay and las Cuevas rivers flow into the Sasso River (Spanish: Río Sasso), a tributary of the San Juan River.
 Its border to the north with Ullum Department is divided by the San Juan River, along which sit the Punta Negra and Los Caracoles dams.
 The highest mountain peak within Zonda is the Blanco de las Cuevas, reaching 4190 meters in height.

 The average annual temperature is around 10 C with annual temperatures up to 40 C in summer and in winter below 0 C, with the presence of two dominant winds: a cold southern wind and the Zonda wind, a hot and dry wind flowing from west to east.

 In the mountainous western part of the department, the fauna includes cougar, guanacos, condors, eagles, falcons, and owls.
 The department's natural flora is characterized by prosopis, larrea, genista, totora, and typha.